2016 Jordanian general election: Results

 Around 1.5 million Jordanians went to the polls on 20 September, a 37% voter turnout.
 Number of eligible voters numbered around 4.1 million, up from 2.3 million in 2013.
 Voter turnout is lower than the previous elections due to the new elections law, where Jordanian expatriates, numbered at 1 million, were not granted the ability to vote.

 Five women managed to win outside the quota system, making the total of female parliamentarians 20 out of 130, a record for Jordan.
 The last elections held 18 women out of 150.

 The elections witnessed the first emergence of a secular movement, the Ma'an list, which strongly advocated for a civil state.
 It received the most votes in Amman's third district.
 Two candidates from Ma'an were elected, alongside three Islamists, as they had won in the women and Circassian quotas of Amman's third district.

+By district

 Aftermath

-The reforms introduced in the 2016 general elections, led Freedom House to designate Jordan as "partly free" from "not free" in its Freedom in the World 2017 report.
+The reforms introduced in the 2016 general elections, led Freedom House to designate Jordan as "partly free" from the previous "not free" in its Freedom in the World 2017 report.
 The report added that the change was "due to electoral law changes that led to somewhat fairer parliamentary elections."